fdesanti/fast-lisa-subtraction/README.md

 # Fast Lisa Subtraction
 (GPU) Accelerated version of the [Subtraction Algorithm](https://gitlab.in2p3.fr/Nikos/gwg) for the estimation of the [Galactic Foreground](https://arxiv.org/abs/2103.14598) in LISA

+## Documentation

+The official documentation can be found [here](https://fdesanti.github.io/fast-lisa-subtraction), while a usage example can be found in the `Examples` folder.

 ## Installation